-Not that long ago, I attended a talk by a Manager of Strategic Business Planning at the U.S. Postal Service (USPS) who described how they used performance management concepts to dramatically improve the agency.
-If you are like me, I showed up at the talk fairly skeptical, as the post office does not have the best reputation for performance.
+At a recent performance management conference, I attended a talk by the Manager of Strategic Business Planning at the U.S. Postal Service (USPS) who described how they used performance management concepts to dramatically improve the agency.
+I showed up at the talk with skeptical attitude, as the post office does not have the best reputation for performance.
 There’s a reason the phrase ‘going postal‘ has become common American slang.
-In fact, the presenter addressed this common perception, using this slide to demonstrate the dramatic difference between qualitative and quantitative assessments of the agency’s performance is significantly better than the qualitative (subjective) one.
+In fact, the presenter addressed this common perception; using this slide to demonstrate the quantitative assessment of the agency’s performance is significantly better than the qualitative (subjective) one.

-Before I highlight some of the successes that the USPS achieved, it’s instructive to consider its sheer scale.
+Before I highlight some of USPS’ successes, it’s instructive to consider its scale.
 In 2005 the USPS was a $70B profitable organization with nearly 700,000 employees that delivered 212B mail pieces to 145M locations.
 By way of comparison, Federal Express is a $30B company with 260,000 employees that delivers less than 1B mail pieces to only 7M locations.
-(Source)

-Most of us probably have little interest in these internal process objectives and KPIs.
-Instead, as customers of the USPS, we care more about the prices of stamps and how easy it is to use their services.
-This diagram shows that over the last 15 years stamp prices have essentially matched the inflation rate.
-Given that employees probably represent the lion share of their costs, this seems like a good benchmark and reasonable performance.
-I would have liked to see a similar comparison with the prices of the commercial delivery services.
-Even without that information, however, it is telling that US stamps are significantly less expensive than other industrialized nations.
+While impressive, as consumers we don’t really care about these internal improvements.
+Instead, we care more about stamp prices and how easy it is to use their services.
+The presenter showed that stamp prices have essentially matched the inflation rate over the last 15 years.
+To drive this point home, I would have liked to see a similar comparison with the prices of the commercial delivery services.
+Even without that information, however, it’s telling that US stamps are significantly less expensive than other industrialized nations.

-Having said this, I found the changes in customer satisfaction to be the most compelling performance improvement.
+I found the changes in customer satisfaction to be the most compelling improvement.
 As shown in the attached logic model style diagram, the USPS started its performance management program with very low customer satisfaction scores.
-To combat this, it instituted a strategic objective to improve service monitored using a key performance indicator of % of deliveries that were timely‘.
+To combat this low satisfaction, the USPS instituted a strategic objective to improve service which it tracked using a key performance indicator of ‘% of deliveries that were timely‘.
 Rather than thinking the could improve overnight, they set a long-term target of 95% for the KPI, and published expectations for annual incremental improvements.
-After several years, they surpassed their service target and, as expected, customer satisfaction increased dramatically.
+They reached their service target earlier than expected and, not surprisingly, customer satisfaction increased dramatically.